kylehovey/blog/automata_nebula.md

 I used various languages to generate and analyze this data.
 The [automata simulator](https://github.com/kylehovey/automata_generator) was written in C++, and the program to assemble histories of the complexity snapshots was written in Bash.
 PNG compression was done with [Imagemagick](https://imagemagick.org/index.php) via conversion from ASCII PPM (the simple output of the C++ simulation) to PNG.
 The Bash script saves the complexity histories as separate rows (one per each run) in a CSV file (one for each rule).

 Then for the [data analysis](https://github.com/kylehovey/automata_analysis), I used Python to read in all of the CSV data and save it as a Numpy `ndarray`, while also averaging each of the ten trials I had generated for each of the rules.
 For each of the types of analysis I wanted to do, I made a Jupyter notebook that had access to Python 3 with all of the necessary dependencies for UMAP and displaying the results of the embeddings.
+The GitHub repo does not have the full data committed to the repository as the Gun-zipped tar-ball is just over half a gigabyte in size.

 Lastly, I wanted a more natural way to explore the results and verify the structure of the embedding.
 I created a [web-app](https://github.com/kylehovey/automata_browser) using React and [TerraJS](https://rileyjshaw.com/terra/) that lets you select points in the serpent nebula and see what sort of automaton results from that point in the embedding.
 There is a zoomed view that shows neighboring points within a certain radius of the one that has been chosen.
 I also added the ability to enter rules and see where they are located in the serpent.